github/developer.github.com/content/v3/git/commits.md

 ### Optional Parameters

-You can provide an additional `commiter` parameter, which is a hash containing information about the committer.
+You can provide an additional `committer` parameter, which is a hash containing information about the committer.
 Or, you can provide an `author` parameter, which is a hash containing information about the author.